 SLIDESHOW: A History of Superman Onscreen

-SLIDESHOW INTRO: According to IMDb.com, as of June 14, 2013, there have been 175 various incarnations of the Man of Steel.
-But these include Uljas Kandolin in “Kiinni on ja pysyy” (1955), Ronald Wong in “97 goo waak jai: Jin mo bat sing” (1997), all of the web-specific HISHE stuff, but not, believe it or not, Henry Cavill (above).
+SLIDESHOW INTRO: As of June 14, 2013, according to IMDb, there have been 175 various incarnations of the Man of Steel.
+But these include Uljas Kandolin in “Kiinni on ja pysyy” (1955), Ronald Wong in “97 goo waak jai: Jin mo bat sing” (1997), all of that HISHE stuff, but not, believe it or not, Henry Cavill (above).
 In “Man of Steel” (2013), his character is simply called Clark Kent/Kal-El, so IMDb's algorithms fail to make the connection.
 Oh, IMDb.
 When will you learn?
 (BTW: What are the IMDb parameters for web-specific inclusion?
 A certain number of YouTube hits?
 A certain place in the cultural firmament?
 Or do you just have to ask?)
 What follows is a slideshow of 17 of the better-known cinematic incarnations of the Man of Steel, including Cavill, but not Kandolin and Wong.
-They will have to wait.
+They'll have to wait.
 Admittedly, though, the dude on the next slide wasn't exactly cinematic ...

 1940: At the 1939-40 New York World's Fair (for which, yes, read Doctorow's novel), actor Ray Middleton was hired to play the Man of Tomrrow at a special Superman Day.
 This was the first time a man had ever played Superman and he doesn't look bad for a first go.
 My favorite part of the costume is the written-out explanation above the “S” symbol.
 Image that.
 A time when you had to explain the name of the man in cape and strong-man undies with an “S” on his chest.
 Middleton would never play the Man of Steel on screen but he did play a founding father in the screen version of “1776,” as well as various roles on “M*A*S*H,” “Charlie's Angels” and “Too Close for Comfort,” before his death in 1984.